maxzheng/great-life-guide/README.rst

 5. Be rock solid.

-   * This is the safest way as there are many challenges and bad actors that will block you so it's important to believe in yourself, stand firmly behind your ideas and beliefs, and never waver -- like a rock.
+   * This is the safest way to get what you want as there are many challenges and bad actors that will block you so it's important to believe in yourself, stand firmly behind your ideas and beliefs, and never waver -- like a rock.

 There is a balance between the last two.
 Doing the right thing without being rock solid will result in a breakdown as everything will become too heavy and eventually crumble.
 Being rock solid without doing the right thing is obviously wrong and you probably won't get what you want.